cockroachdb/docs/src/current/v21.2/operational-faqs.md

 When a node runs out of disk space, it shuts down and cannot be restarted until space is freed up.

-{% include_cached new-in.html version="v21.2" %} To prepare for this case, CockroachDB [automatically creates an emergency ballast file](cluster-setup-troubleshooting.html#automatic-ballast-files) in each node's storage directory that can be deleted to free up enough space to be able to restart the node.
+{% include new-in.md version="v21.2" %} To prepare for this case, CockroachDB [automatically creates an emergency ballast file](cluster-setup-troubleshooting.html#automatic-ballast-files) in each node's storage directory that can be deleted to free up enough space to be able to restart the node.

 For more information about troubleshooting disk usage issues, see [storage issues](cluster-setup-troubleshooting.html#disks-filling-up).